 Do This: Rest and Recover When You’re Sick

-If you have a cold or the flu, you shouldn’t exercise, period, Jack says.
+If you have a cold or the flu, you shouldn’t exercise at all, Jack says.
 Your body needs time to heal, and adding the stress of fitness to an already overburdened system won’t help you get better—and could easily make things worse, he says.

-When you’re in the middle of an illness, gentle movement, not fitness, is the name of the game, Jack says.
-Getting up from time to time to walk and get water, moving your arms and legs around while you’re lying in bed, sitting up to get off your back, and moving your joints will all keep you from getting too stiff while you rest.
+When you’re in the middle of an illness, gentle movement—not fitness—is the name of the game, Jack says.
+Standing up from time to time to walk and get water, moving your arms and legs around while you’re lying in bed, sitting up to get off your back, and moving your joints will all keep you from getting too stiff while you rest.

 Do This: Take It Slow When You Feel Better

 One of the biggest mistakes people make when they’ve been sick is jumping back into their exercise routine too soon, Jack says.
 Not only could this slow down your recovery or cause a relapse, but if you’re still contagious and you exercise in a public place, you’re putting others at risk too.

 Easing back in very slowly will give you a chance to see how your body responds that night and the next day.
 Did exercising make you cough more?
 That’s a sign that you’re not ready to exercise more intensely just yet, Jack says.